The following was first published on page A8 of the Washington Times on 03/05/2015.

-The Fairfax County Board of Supervisors has proposed the advertisement of a real estate tax rate of $1.105 per $100 of assessed value.
-The tax rate being proposed represents an increase of $0.020 over the FY 2014 rate of $1.085 per $100 of assessed value.
-It should be noted that the total increase in assessed value of existing properties is expected to be 4.84 percent, including an increase of 6.54 percent for residential real property and a decrease of 0.10 percent for non-residential real property.
+The Fairfax County Executive has proposed the advertisement of a real estate tax rate of $1.090 per $100 of assessed value.
+No numerical change in the Real Estate tax rate is being proposed; however, the total assessed value of existing property has increased.
+It should be noted that the total increase in assessed value of existing properties is expected to be 2.4 percent, including an increase of 3.4 percent for residential real property and a decrease of 0.6 percent for non-residential real property.
 As a result, most property owners will experience an increase in their real estate tax bill.
-Because the average value of real property in Fairfax County has appreciated by at least one percent, Virginia Code Section 58.1-3321 requires Fairfax County to publish the following notice.
+The tax rate being proposed remains the same as FY 2015.
+Nevertheless, because the average value of real property in Fairfax County has appreciated by at least one percent, Virginia Code Section 58.1-3321 requires Fairfax County to publish the following notice.

 Fairfax County, Virginia proposes to increase property tax levies.